ebikatsudon/VTubeStudio/Multiplayer.md

 If the game uses the steam `"Invite to game"` feature, make sure you start the game **AFTER** VTube Studio.
 That marks the game as "currently played game" and all invites you send will be for that game.

+## Something broke!
+What do I do?

+Please report any bugs in the VTube Studio Discord: https://discord.gg/VTubeStudio  :heart:

 ## Why do I sometimes get disconnected from a collab?